DirectX Raytracing: Technical details

 DXR starts by sending out a ray from each pixel on a given plane and calculates which objects on the plane are hit by the ray first.
 Next, the DXR algorithm estimates the amount of light where the ray intersects the object and attaches that calculation to the object.
 Objects can have different properties that will absorb or reflect light at different rates.
 To stop infinite bounces of a ray from happening, DXR will stop calculations after a certain amount of intersections.
 Rays that never interact with an object are tracked for how far they have gone.
 This is so the algorithm understands when rays have gone too far.

 Updates

 DXR was released to the public on October 10, 2018 with the Windows 10 October update (version 1809).

 The first major update was made to DXR on May 27, 2020 with the Windows 10 May update (version 2004).
 The May update implemented DXR Tier 1.1, which allows game engines to make real time calculations which makes the raytracing graphics faster and more efficient.

+During GDC 2025, Microsoft announced the next update to DXR (1.2) that will include standardized support for Opacity Micro-maps (OMM) and Shader Execution Reordering (SER).
+Major hardware vendors had announced official statements that they will implement the updated API spec into their products.